jondot/groundcontrol/README.md

 * For fun (as said here)
 * Scratching my own itch - I needed a way to remotely run commands though a nice UI, and a way to see how my Pi is doing when i'm not at home.
 * For lack of better tooling - every thing I evaluated needed a combination of things, no other tool gave me all-in-one.
 This made the resources bloated.
-With GC, you get around 3-4MB RSS.
+With GC, you get a few megabytes of memory usage.
 * To prove to myself that Go can be as great for development on the Pi as Python (which many people use there) I also like the idea of Internet of Things http://en.wikipedia.org/wiki/Internet_of_Things